Kisahime/AdvancedAIBot/README.md

 ## Starting the Application

-You can start the application in two ways:
+You can start the application in several ways:

 ### Option 1: Development Mode (Separate Server and Client)